shaliulab/idtrackerai/README.md

     CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://conda.anaconda.org/wgarcia/linux-64/kivy-1.9.1-py27_0.tar.bz2>
     Elapsed: -

     An HTTP error occurred when trying to retrieve this URL.
     HTTP errors are often intermittent, and a simple retry will get you on your way.

+## Open idtracker.ai

+If the installation succeed correctly you can test the system by launching the GUI.
+To launch the GUI open a terminal and activate the conda environment idtrackerai-environment

+    source activate idtrackerai-environment

+Once you are inside of the environment launch the GUI

+    idtrackeraiGUI

+Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video.

 ## Documentation and examples of tracked videos

 http://idtracker.ai

 ## Contributors